brianhill/classical-mechanics/index.md

 #### THIS IS A DRAFT/PLACEHOLDER WHICH WILL BE FINALIZED BY AUG.
 17

-*We will cover Conservation Laws and Newtonian Mechanics, in that order*

 *Fall 2025, Deep Springs College, [Prof. Brian Hill](https://brianhill.github.io)*

 ## Syllabus